igorskyflyer/project-nextwave/README.md

 <br>

 > [!TIP]
-> see more about the issue in the [official discussion](https://github.com/orgs/community/discussions/169922).
+> See more about the issue in the [official discussion](https://github.com/orgs/community/discussions/169922).
 >

 <br>